johnrm174/model-railway-signalling/README.md

   Optional Parameters:
       sig_ahead_id:int/str - The ID for the signal "ahead" of the one we want to update.
-               Either an integer representing the ID of the signal created on our schematic, or a string representing the identifier of an signal on an external host/node (subscribed to via the MQTT Interface - refer to the section on MQTT interfacing) Default = "None" (no signal ahead to take into account when updating the signal)
+               Either an integer representing the ID of the signal created on our schematic, or a string representing the identifier of an signal on an external MQTT node Default = "None" (no signal ahead to take into account when updating the signal)

-toggle_signal(sig_id) - to support route setting (use 'signal_clear' to find the switched state )
+toggle_signal(sig_id:int) - to support route setting (use 'signal_clear' to find the switched state)

-toggle_subsidary(sig_id) - to support route setting (use 'subsidary_clear' to find the switched state)
+toggle_subsidary(sig_id:int) - to support route setting (use 'subsidary_clear' to find the switched state)

-lock_signal(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)
+lock_signal(*sig_id:int) - for point/signal interlocking (multiple Signal_IDs can be specified)

-unlock_signal(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)
+unlock_signal(*sig_id:int) - for point/signal interlocking (multiple Signal_IDs can be specified)

-lock_subsidary(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)
+lock_subsidary(*sig_id:int) - for point/signal interlocking (multiple Signal_IDs can be specified)

-unlock_subsidary(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)
+unlock_subsidary(*sig_id:int) - for point/signal interlocking (multiple Signal_IDs can be specified)

-signal_clear(sig_id) - returns the SWITCHED state of the signal - i.e the state of the signal button
+signal_clear(sig_id:int) - returns the SWITCHED state of the signal - i.e the state of the signal button
                        (True='OFF') - use for external point/signal interlocking functions

-subsidary_clear(sig_id) - returns the SWITCHED state of the subsidary - i.e the state of the subsidary
+subsidary_clear(sig_id:int) - returns the SWITCHED state of the subsidary - i.e the state of the subsidary
                         button (True='OFF') - use for external point/signal interlocking functions

-signal_state(sig_id) - returns the DISPLAYED state of the signal - This can be different to the SWITCHED
+signal_state(sig_id:int/str) - returns the DISPLAYED state of the signal - which can be different to
-                       state of the signal if the signal is OVERRIDDEN or subject to APPROACH CONTROL Use this function when you need to get the actual state (in terms of aspect) that the signal is displaying - returns 'signal_state_type' (see above)
+                       the SWITCHED state if the signal is OVERRIDDEN or subject to APPROACH CONTROL.

-set_signal_override (sig_id*) - Overrides the signal to DANGER (can specify multiple sig_ids)
+                       - Use this function when you need to get the actual state (in terms of aspect) that the signal is displaying - returns 'signal_state_type' (see above).

-clear_signal_override (sig_id*) - Reverts signal to the non-overridden state (can specify multiple sig_ids)
+                       - Note that for this function, the sig_id can be specified either as an integer (representing the ID of a signal on the localschematic), or a string (representing the identifier of an signal on an external MQTT node)

-signal_overridden (sig_id) - returns the signal override state (True='overridden')
+set_signal_override (sig_id*:int) - Overrides the signal to DANGER (can specify multiple sig_ids)

-              Function DEPRECATED (will be removed from future releases) - use signal_state instead
+clear_signal_override (sig_id*:int) - Reverts signal to the non-overridden state (can specify multiple sig_ids)

 trigger_timed_signal - Sets the signal to DANGER and then cycles through the aspects back to PROCEED
                       - If a start delay > 0 is specified then a 'sig_passed' callback event is generated